UKHO/docs/software-engineering-policies/SecureDevelopment/SecureDevelopmentPolicy.md

 ## Objective

-Vulnerabilities exist because engineers create them.
+Vulnerabilities in software exist due to poor design or mistakes in implementation.

 This can be due to several reasons, including lack of training, accidental, insufficient guidance, poor-quality controls or resource constraints.
 UKHO software needs to be secure as feasibly possible.
 This policy is to aid teams in catching vulnerabilities during development.